 For daytime dining, there’s the upstairs Museum Cafe.
 This is the first space you encounter after checking in to the hotel and the pinnacle of the property’s design.
 (It’s honestly one of the most beautiful rooms I’ve walked into for a long time!)

 We didn’t eat at the cafe, but we did sit down for an iced coffee, which was almost a meal in itself.
 The ground floor terrace that extends across the front of the hotel is a nice place to sit in the late afternoon.

 The cafe is also the venue for the hotel breakfast.
 Served buffet-style, it covers the full length and breadth of English and continental favourites, plus a decadent sweets section.
 Meringue with summer fruits to start the day?
 Totally acceptable in these surroundings.

 On the hotel’s top floor, you’ll find Mixology Bar 810.
 (The name comes from the hotel’s street address).
 It’s another on-point interior but with a very different feel – large windows and a clever sail roof let in plenty of natural afternoon light.

 Come nightfall, the bar transforms into a cosy, library-like space – the perfect setting for a nightcap.
 Mixology Bar 810 has a well-deserved reputation for being one of Tbilisi’s best cocktail bars and like the restaurant and the cafe, you can drop by any time, even if you’re not a guest of the hotel.

-Heading in the opposite direction, it’s a pleasant stroll down to Rustaveli, one of Tbilisi’s main avenues, and the metro station.
+Heading in the opposite direction, it’s a pleasant stroll down to Rustaveli, Tbilisi’s main avenue, and the metro station.
 From there, you can easily connect to other parts of the city – not that you need to stray very far, with everything you need for an enjoyable stay in Tbilisi right on Museum Hotel’s doorstep.

 8-10 Vakhtang Orbeliani Street